 The Changing of the Guard

-The Evzones, Greece’s elite ceremonial guards, stand motionless in front of the Tomb of the Unknown Soldier – until, suddenly, they move in slow, perfect synchronization like clockwork toys.
+The Evzones, Greece’s elite ceremonial guards, stand motionless in front of the Tomb of the Unknown Soldier at the frontr of the Parliament Building– until, suddenly, they move in slow, perfect synchronization like clockwork toys.
 Inspired by Greece’s freedom fighters in the 1821 War of Independence, their uniforms include pom-pom-tipped tsarouhi shoes weighing three kilograms each and skirts that when unwrapped are four meters long.
 The changing of the guard is a hypnotic, precise ritual that never ceases to inspire or impress tourists and Athenians alike, reflecting the country’s military discipline and rich history.

 The Athenian Trilogy